 The most durable commercial flooring options for high-traffic areas

-The industry standard for commercial kitchens, quarry tile is proven to withstand spills, foot traffic and grease buildup.
-While porcelain tile works in terms of function for heavy-duty applications, quarry tile —a product made from hard-fired clay— is much cheaper and offers the same functionality and durability benefits.
-Quarry tile will last as long as you need, provided its installed properly to begin with and maintained properly throughout the lifetime of the flooring system.
+Quarry tile is proven to withstand spills, foot traffic and grease buildup, making it a first choice for many commercial kitchens.
+While porcelain tile works in terms of function for heavy-duty applications, quarry tile — made from hard-fired clay — is much cheaper and offers the same functionality and durability benefits.
+Quarry tile will last as long as you need, provided it’s installed properly to begin with and maintained properly throughout the lifetime of the flooring system.

 Although it’s cost-effective, durable and easy to maintain, quarry tile doesn’t offer much design versatility.
 It’s typically laid in straight lines and comes in a limited range of colors.
+(Red is the most common color, but grey, tan and brown tiles are also available depending on whether more shale, feldspar or clay is used.)
 In the receiving and commercial areas where quarry tile is commonly found, however, function trumps form.

 Check out our commercial kitchen guide to learn about all of the flooring products durable enough to withstand such a heavy-duty environment.
 You’ll learn more about the cost and performance of quarry tile, but also other durable options such as recycled PVC and epoxy flooring.